chum9625/chum9625/README.md

 ## Hi there, I'm Watarin.😺

-🌱A web developer based in Japan.
-This is my place for web development and design.
+🌱 I am a web developer based in Japan.
+There is my place for web development and design.

 ### ✨Status